skycastlelily2/cri-o/tutorials/setup.md

   * [Starting CRI-O](#starting-cri-o)
   * [Using CRI-O](#using-cri-o)

-# Build and install CRI-O from source

-This guide will walk you through the installation of [CRI-O](https://github.com/cri-o/cri-o), an Open Container Initiative-based implementation of [Kubernetes Container Runtime Interface](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/node/container-runtime-interface-v1.md).

-It is assumed you are running a Linux machine.

 ## Runtime dependencies

 - runc, Clear Containers runtime, or any other OCI compatible runtime